BarnstormDevelopment/env_gen/README.md

 }
 ```

+## Env File
+If you need a traditional .env file, use the `-e` flag.

 ## Publishing Changes
 In order to generate a new env.dart file use `env_gen <environment>` for example `env_gen production`.